Hale and Woodgreen

 From the bus stop pass Woodfalls Inn and turn right at a waymarker onto Lodge Drove, opposite Redlynch Sports and Social Club.
 Continue ahead past houses and go straight on when the road become a gravel track, ignoring a waymarker on your left which will be your return route.
 The track bends to your right through a wide metal gate and into a field.
 Keep right following the old drove road amongst the trees.
 At the bottom of the drove road by the gate turn left and follow a small trail heading back up the hill.

 2. National Park boundary marker

 Turn right at the National Park boundary marker through a kissing gate then downhill across a field and through a short section of woodland.
 Go straight on into a meadow with a large wildlife pond on the left.
 This pond is filled with mayfly and dragonfly during the summer months.

 Follow the path back into a wood and uphill past a signpost for the Avon Valley Path (AVP).
 Cross over two stiles before following a field path to Hatchett Gate Farm.
 Go through the farm and over a stile, following the track to a wide metal gate and road.

 3. Right onto Hale Lane

 Turn right onto Hale Lane and over a cattle grid to continue on the route for AVP.

 When the road bends left at Home Farm, go left around the corner for 50m then turn right through a white gate towards St Mary’s Church, still following the AVP.

 The path does not go on the drive to Hale House, but runs in the same direction 10m to the north on the footpath.
-The path then bends right and heads downhill past St Mary’s Church to join Moot Lane.
+Keep following the fence on your right as the path narrows and heads downhill, through laurel bushes, past St Mary’s Church to join Moot Lane.

 5. Farm drive